Trial Testimony of Marshall Hoot

 A. I did know that she was a Japanese-American.

-MR. COLLINS: Q. That is only because you received some Information in connection with alert Instructions, is that correct?
+MR. COLLINS: Q. That is only because you received some Information in connection with alert

 A. I had my own opinions,